 - Insulin Resistance: when you eat inflammatory foods such as grains and sugar, this causes rapid blood sugar spikes, which in turn causes huge insulin release.
 However, inflammation itself causes insulin release too, rapidly compounding the excess insulin produced by the digestion of the inflammatory food in the first place.
-This creates a vicious cycle of: blood sugar spike, insulin release and inflammation which then causes more insulin release and so on.
-Inflammtion of the brain also blocks the brain from recognising leptin – which is the hormone that tells you you’re full, keeping you hungry 24/7.
+This creates a vicious cycle of: blood sugar spike, insulin release, and inflammation which then causes more insulin release and so on.
+Inflammation of the brain also blocks the brain from recognizing leptin – which is the hormone that tells you you’re full, keeping you hungry 24/7.
 Not good.

 - Visceral Fat Formation: when inflammation is high in the body this sends a signal to the body to increase visceral fat to protect our vital organs from the toxins created by the inflammation.
 The irony is, the more visceral fat we have the higher our inflammatory signals to the brain are.
 Another vicious cycle.

 - Autoimmune conditions: when the gut is inflamed (where most chronic inflammation starts), it increases the production of a protein in your intestine called zonulin, which breaks up the walls of the intestines, leading to leaky gut.
 When you have a leaky gut the bugs and partially digested food particles inside your intestine get across the gut barrier and are exposed your immune system – trigger the immune system to respond over and over and over – causing autoimmune conditions to emerge.